Senior Recruiter

 The Role

-We are seeking a strategic and hands-on Talent Acquisition Lead to drive our hiring strategy and recruiting execution.
+We are seeking a strategic and hands-on Senior Recruiter to drive our hiring strategy and recruiting execution.
 This hybrid role in Cambridge, MA reports directly to the Head of Finance and Strategy and is ideal for an experienced recruiter who thrives in fast-paced, high-growth environments.

 You will own full-cycle recruiting for high-priority roles, lead employer branding initiatives, manage our ATS, and oversee recruiting events—all while creating a world-class candidate experience.
 This role is high-impact: you’ll be instrumental in shaping Proton’s growth and talent foundation.